antrikshdhand/antrikshdhand/README.md

 ## ✨ About me
 - 📖 Penultimate year Software Engineering and Data Science student at the University of Sydney
-- 🖋️ Currently working as a research intern in the field of formal languages and grammar inference
+- 🖋️ Currently working as a research intern at Thales Under Water Systems
 - 🇸🇬 Exchanged at the National University of Singapore's renowned computer science program in 2023
 - 🌋 Fun fact: I climbed 3 mountains and 2 volcanoes while on exchange!
 - 💬 Open to opportunities, networking, and chats